 As a jumping-off point, take a look at three important elements of a strong culture: values, trust and consistent communication.

-According to Modern Survey research from last year, only 1 in 87 employees are fully engaged when they work for a company that doesn’t have clearly understood organizational values.
+Research consistently shows that people can’t be fully engaged when they work for a company that doesn’t have clear organizational values.
 And just having values isn’t enough.
 Leaders need to emphasize and reinforce the organization’s values to make sure they have an impact on the hearts, minds, attitudes and actions of salespeople.
 Values inform how to approach the work, customers and each other.
 A strong, value-based sales organization clearly has a huge advantage.

 Employees who trust their direct managers and senior management are more likely to be engaged.
 It’s hard to move the needle on engagement and performance without trust.
 We have a trust deficit in corporate America where approximately half of all employees don’t have trust and confidence in their leadership.